 1) Ensure that additional funding meets the unique needs of all pupils, regardless of entitlement.

-2) Diminish the difference between Pupil Premium and Non-Pupil Premium achievement
+2) Close the gap between Pupil Premium and Non-Pupil Premium achievement

 3) Use the additional funding to address any underlying inequalities between children eligible for Pupil Premium

 4) To enhance the curriculum, ensure the children are able to participate and to give children the opportunity to experience new and challenging activities